Last week I made Char Siew Rice during one dinner. The kids are not fans of Char Siew so I make them something else.

 - Turn the meat every 10 mins to coat it well with sauce as well as to prevent it from burning at the bottom.

 - Turn it more often when sauce reduced and starts to thickened.
 Add a bit more water if necessary to prevent the sauce from burning which will makes it bitter.

 - Remove the meat and set aside to let it cool before slicing it.

 - Add in the remanding water to thin the sauce.

 - You can use the sauce to drizzle over the char siew or rice.

-- Do not replace maltose with sugar and sugar will turn hard when it's cooled.
-In turn makes the meat hard.
+- Do not replace maltose with sugar as sugar will turn hard when it's cooled, which in turn, makes the meat hard.
 If you do not have maltose, you can use honey instead.

 - Amount of water added depends on how fast your sauce thickens.
 Every stove is different.
 Hence, the low heat/fire might be different.
 I have lower the fire on my stove to the lowest I can get.